 Writing a screenplay can be daunting, and there is a ton to consider.
-However, before you even think about what goes into the document, what is script writing anyway?
+However, before you even think about what goes into the document, what is script writing, and why is it essential to understand its fundamentals?
+Whether you’re writing a short scene or a full script, knowing the basics ensures you’re building from a solid foundation.

-Script writing is a very different beast than writing in any other format.
-Knowing what it entails is critical if you want to have any semblance of a career in the field.
-So let’s dive into the fundamentals.
+Understanding what scripts are is important because script writing is very different from writing in any other format.
+Writing scripts requires a visual mindset and precise formatting that most other writing forms don’t demand.
+Knowing what it entails is critical if you want to have any semblance of a career in video production or screenwriting.
+Let’s dive into the fundamentals of screenwriting and what makes a script compelling.

 Anatomy of a Screenplay — Ultimate Guide